ZuhairNawasrah/reading-notes/README.md

 Here is an illustrate how a positive mindset should look like ![Positive mindset](https://pbs.twimg.com/media/EMG6jPGUYAANl2u.jpg)

-Hello Everybody, Let me introduce myself to you guys,
+## Introducing Myself

-My name is Zuhair Nawasrah, I am 25 years old, I got a bachelor degree in electrical engineering, four years ago, from Al-Balqa' Applied University.
-Here is my Github profile link: https://github.com/ZuhairNawasrah
+Hello Everybody, Let me introduce myself to you guys, My name is Zuhair Nawasrah, I am 25 years old, I got a bachelor degree in electrical engineering, four years ago, from Al-Balqa' Applied University.
+Here is my Github profile link:[Github](https://github.com/ZuhairNawasrah)

 Good luck for everyone, and see you tomorrow 'In sha'a allah'.